-Ogden, a Republican, was the representative for Kentucky's 5th congressional district from 1919 to 1923.
+Ogden was the representative for Kentucky’s 5th congressional district and was a Republican.
+He served from 1919 to 1923.

 From May 1919 to Mar 1923, Ogden missed 179 of 701 roll call votes, which is 25.5%.
 This is on par with the median of 27.3% among the lifetime records of representatives serving in Mar 1923.
 The chart below reports missed votes over time.